Meet Schedule & Results

 E-mail the Flyers

-The Flyers were founded in 1977 by executive director and head coach John Wissler, who is also chairperson of the National Youth Track Coaches Association and youth chairman of the USA Track & Field (USATF) Nebraska Association.
+The Flyers were founded in 1977 by John Wissler, past president of the USA Track & Field (USATF) Nebraska Association and past chairman of the National Youth Track Coaches Association.
 The Flyers are a nationally-known and respected cross country program.
 Many Flyer alumni have gone on to have successful collegiate cross country careers, establishing state, regional, and national reputations along the way.

 Our Cross Country coaches